-The oldest MGFs are now 20 years old and accordingly the condition of any car will vary depending on levels of usage, maintenance, and quality of repairs.
+The oldest MGFs are now almost 30 years old and accordingly the condition of any car will vary depending on levels of usage, maintenance, and quality of repairs.
 It is strongly recommended that you consult an expert if you are unfamiliar with these cars, or at the least ensure the car is professionally inspected.

 This information is provided in good faith as a general guide to purchasing an MGF.
 It covers common issues, but is not intended to be exhaustive, and buyers should exercise sound judgement when considering technical matters.

 The MGF was originally released in the UK in 1995.
 When development commenced, the Rover Group was owned by British Aerospace, but when the MGF finally went into production Rover had been bought by BMW.

 The MGF was the first all new MG sports car since the MGB of 1962 and as such there were high expectations of it.
 At the time of launch, only one version was available, being the 1.8i.
 In 1996, the VVC version was introduced, which featured a Variable Valve Control version of the 1.8 litre engine and some minor trim changes.

 The car remained relatively unchanged until 2000, when the Mk2 MGF was released.
 Interior and exterior trim was changed, and two new versions were introduced - a base 1.6 engined model, and a 1.8i Stepspeed version featuring a steptronic CVT (Constantly Variable Transmission) automatic gearbox.

 In 2001, a high performance model called the Trophy 160SE was introduced, with uprated engine, steering, suspension and a spoiler kit.
 This car was only in production for a year.